Hiking Project Logo

 Easily accessed from Dinkle Lake Rd. off of Prince Creek Rd., the trail starts at the Thomas Lakes/Hay Park trailhead.
 From the trailhead look for the well-signed Hay Park Trail/Thomas Lakes Trail - take this heading south.

 Once the trail bears almost exactly due west, you'll be on the start of the summit ridge.
 Continue on Mount Sopris Trail and gain the false summit.
-If you look north, you'll see the massive scree field cascading below you - according to NOAA, this is actually one of the few mountains in North America with a Rock Glacier.
+If you look north, you'll see a massive scree field cascading below you - according to NOAA, this is actually one of the few mountains in North America with a Rock Glacier.

-Now that you've had your fill of views, head down the mountain, exactly the way you came.
+When you've had your fill of views, head down the mountain, exactly the way you came.
 Nice work!

 Flora & Fauna